 A MATLAB® class definition is a template whose purpose is to provide a description of all the elements that are common to all instances of the class.
 Class members are the properties, methods, and events that define the class.

 Define MATLAB classes in code blocks, with subblocks delineating the definitions of various class members.
 For syntax information on these blocks, see Class Components.

 Attributes modify the behavior of classes and the members defined in the class-definition block.
 For example, you can specify that methods are static or that properties are private.
 The following sections describe these attributes:

 Class definitions can provide information, such as inheritance relationships or the names of class members without actually constructing the class.
 See Class Metadata.

 See Specifying Attributes for more on attribute syntax.

-There are two kinds of MATLAB classes—handle and value classes.
+There are two kinds of MATLAB classes—handle classes and value classes.

-For information on creating arrays of objects, see Create Object Arrays
+For information on creating arrays of objects, see Construct Object Arrays.

 For more information on how to define class hierarchies, see Hierarchies of Classes — Concepts.

 Class definitions are blocks of code that are delineated by